appuachu/windows-Remote-Administration-Tool-Setup/README.md

 * Run the generated Tintumon.exe which is in the dist folder.
 * The bot will send a welcome message when active.

-# 🚀 Happy Ethical Hacking!
+# 🚀 Happy Ethical Hackers!